stevensacks/redux/docs/FAQ.md

 ## Code Structure

-### How should I group my actions and reducers in my project?
+### How should I group my action creators and reducers in my project?

 ### Where should my selectors go?

+### How should I split my logic between reducers and action creators?

 ## Performance